CptGhostRocky-Leon/Dynamic-Research-Slots-Reborn/docs/compatibility.md

 **Usage**: Set these flags in your submod via `dr_check_compatibility_submods` or `dr_initialize_submods`:

+### 1.3.
+Smart Detection System *(since version 1.5)*

+The mod uses intelligent detection that only triggers recalculation when necessary:

+- **Factory Change Detection**: Automatically detects changes to Civ/Mil/Nav factories
+- **Weekly Fallback**: Ensures custom buildings from submods are detected (7-day interval)
+- **Compatibility**: Works seamlessly with all submods
+  - Custom buildings are caught by weekly fallback
+  - No special configuration needed
+  - Maintains full responsiveness for factory changes

+**For Submods:**
+- Custom buildings that don't affect factory counts will be detected within 7 days
+- If immediate detection is needed, submods can manually trigger `recalculate_dynamic_research_slots`
+- The system is fully backward compatible

+**Usage**: Set these flags in your submod via `dr_check_compatibility_submods` or `dr_initialize_submods`:

 ```txt
 dr_check_compatibility_submods = {
   # Disable system for specific countries